Danny Wallace (humorist): Television and radio

-Radio X
+XFM and Radio X

 From 9 February 2008 to October 2008 Wallace presented a weekly show at 10 am – 2 pm on Saturday mornings at XFM London (now Radio X), taking over the old Ricky Gervais slot.

 Wallace and co-presenter Richard Glover decided to leave after they were asked to pre-record their show instead of broadcast live, which would have taken away from the interactive nature of the show.

 On 1 August 2011, Wallace returned to XFM London to present the weekday breakfast show.

 The show eventually gained a cult following, and this was recognised by making the show operate as if it were a totalitarian state.
 Listeners would often text in calling themselves 'confirmed listeners', and the show eventually become known as 'The Important Broadcast'.
 Wallace eventually used terminology such as 'listenerpad' and 'listening partner', to imply and joke about state-like rules for joining in with the show.
 With Producer Dave the show had a number of features which caught on: